 Elementary Progress Report

 The Frontier Valley EPR will give parents standards-based information on their students progress in all academic subjects.
-It will also provide parents/guardians with information about how students are doing on the 4Cs (Critical Thinking, Creativity, Communication, and Collaboration), as well as 21st century skills that are integrated into student learning.
 School-wide expectations have been determined school-wide and will provide information on work habits and behavior.

 Accessing the New Elementary Progress Report

 Parents/Guardians will access the Elementary Progress Report (EPR) through the new EngagED Parent Dashboard at engaged.dcsdk12.org.
 The EngagED Parent Dashboard is an effort to unify the parent experience and partner with parents/guardians to provide relevant district applications and resources, such as the Elementary Progress Report for our elementary families.
 Parents/Guardians will access the dashboard using the same username and password from the IC Parent Portal.

 After logging in, parents/guardians will see a student card with links to district tools specific to the student, such as Open Enrollment and the Elementary Progress Report (EPR).
 Each student will have a separate card.

 Read more about the new access process through EngageED.